ChapmanCPSC370/adarkroom/README.md

 	- (Done) Refugee Camp: gives 'immune' perk; no more sickness or plague.

-	- (Done) Technology Center: Allows for creation of 'Adrenaline Shot' which revives player upon death and grants invulnerability for 10 steps.
+	- (Done) Technology Center: Allows for creation of 'Adrenaline Shot' which revives player upon death and grants 10 steps worth of whatever resource ran out.

 	- (Not included in final draft) Final City: N/A (Another alien wanderer may live here?
 May be your brother)